A Guide To Buying A House In A Flood Zone

 If you’re using a mortgage to purchase a home in an SFHA, you’ll most likely be required to purchase a flood insurance policy.
 Flood insurance coverage is required for borrowers who have government-backed loans, such as FHA loans, or conventional loans backed by Fannie Mae or Freddie Mac.

-Your lender may roll your flood insurance premium into your monthly mortgage payment, so you’ll pay a little bit of your annual premium each month.
+It’s important to factor in the cost of flood insurance premiums when you’re considering your home buying budget.
+Your lender may roll your flood insurance premium into your monthly mortgage payment, so you’ll pay a little bit of your annual premium into escrow each month and then your lender will make the payment when it's due.

 Questions To Ask Before Buying Property In A Flood Zone